f5devcentral/f5-rseries-training/docs/monitoring_rseries.rst

 Software Health and Status from the webUI
 ---------------------------------------

 The rSeries Dashboard will provide a visual system summary of the appliance including System Summary, Network, CPU, and Active Alarms.
-It will also list the total number of vCPU’s available for multitenancy and how many are currently in use.
+It will also list the total number of vCPUs available for multitenancy and how many are currently in use.
 There is also a tenant overview showing a quick summary of tenant status and basic parameters.

 .. image:: images/monitoring_rseries/image1.png
   :align: center